Stagecoach Cumbria & North Lancashire: Stagecoach in Cumbria

 Stagecoach in Cumbria is the trading name of Stagecoach North West Limited, and predominantly operates services in Cumbria.
 The company has been formerly known as Barrow Borough Transport, Stagecoach Cumberland and Stagecoach Ribble.

-Cumberland Motor Services was one of the first National Bus Company subsidiaries to be privatised: this was almost immediately after gaining the Penrith and Carlisle depots from Ribble.
-The company was bought from the NBC by Stagecoach, who split it into two territories: CMS Carlislebus for services within Carlisle itself and CMS Cumberland for the rest of the services; eventually both territories merged with Ribble's south Cumbria services to become Stagecoach Cumberland.
+Cumberland Motor Services was one of the first National Bus Company subsidiaries to be privatised in 1986; this was almost immediately after gaining the Penrith and Carlisle depots from Ribble.
+The company was bought from the NBC by Stagecoach in July 1987, who split it into two territories: CMS Carlislebus for services within Carlisle itself and CMS Cumberland for the rest of the services; eventually, both territories merged with Ribble's south Cumbria services to become Stagecoach Cumberland.

 In 2005, the company commenced operation of Cumbria County Council-secured service X35, which ran between Barrow-in-Furness and Kendal via Ulverston and Grange-over-Sands.
 In July 2012, funding was withdrawn and the service was taken over commercially by Stagecoach C&NL.
 At the same time, the service was renumbered X6 and the route was diverted away from Westmorland General Hospital.

-In July 2016, a fleet of twelve Alexander Dennis Enviro 400 MMC double-deck vehicles were introduced on service 555, which runs between Keswick and Lancaster via Grasmere – an investment totalling £2.5 million.
+In July 2016, a fleet of twelve Alexander Dennis Enviro400 MMC double-deck vehicles were introduced on service 555, which runs between Keswick and Lancaster via Grasmere – an investment totalling £2.5 million.

-In July 2017, a fleet of open-top Alexander ALX400 were replaced by new Volvo B5TL/Wright Gemini 3.
-Branded in the two-tone green LAKEsider livery, the vehicles operate on service 599 between Bowness-on-Windermere and Grasmere via Ambleside.
+In July 2017, a fleet of open-top Dennis Trident/Alexander ALX400 were replaced by new Volvo B5TL/Wright Gemini 3.
+Branded in the two-tone green Lakesider livery, the vehicles operate on service 599 - branded as "Lakesider" by Stagecoach - between Bowness-on-Windermere and Grasmere via Windermere and Ambleside, with occasional early/late connections to the depot in Kendal.

+In April 2023, service 555 was renewed with a brand new fleet of nine Alexander Dennis Enviro400 MMC double-deck vehicles.
+This investment totalled £3 million, and saw seven vehicles from the existing fleet of similar vehicles dating from 2016, cascaded to Barrow depot to operate services 6 and X6, between Barrow-in-Furness, Ulverston, and Windermere or Kendal, and the remaining five down to Morecambe.

 The company has been frequently criticised for charging high fares – especially when the cost of a single journey is equated against a comparative journey in London.